symbol/symbol-docs/source/concepts/node.rst

 **Repository:** |catapult-rest|

 The REST component handles **JSON API** client requests.
 This reads from MongoDB, formats the response, and returns it to the client.
-This component is responsible as well to return events to the client using :doc:`WebSockets <../api/websockets>`.
+This component is responsible as well to return events to the client using :ref:`WebSockets <websockets>`.

 Each REST component connects to one API instance, sending new transactions using sockets.